Aaron98990/ways-of-the-game/goals.md

 - [TODO - Super rare situation above.
 Does anyone have a video of it happening - send it in]

-## No footwear or shinguards

-> A player whose footwear or shinguard is lost accidentally must replace it as soon as possible and no later than when the ball next goes out of play; if before doing so the player plays the ball and/or scores a goal, the goal is awarded.
->
-> Law 4.2 Compulsory equipment

 ## Goal signal

 Law 5.6 - Referee signals does not offer a signal for a goal or a kickoff.
 The unofficial but common signal is to point to the center circle where the kickoff will restart play.
-The Guidelines for Match Officials recommends a whistle to stop play only for a goal that is not clear.
+The Guidelines for Match Officials recommends a whistle for a goal when the ball appears still to be in play.

 Law 6.6 - Assistant referee signals does not offer a signal for a goal or kickoff but the Guidelines for Match Officials offers guidance.